hpreston/nso-getting-started/04c-mvu.md

 * Syslog server configuration
 * NTP configuration

-> Note: The techinque used in this example could be extended to any aspect of the configuration.
+> Note: The technique used in this example could be extended to any aspect of the configuration.
 For this demonstration we scoped it down to a set of features.

 ## Cisco NSO Features Used
 * Device templates